-- CLASS: XII - 14.
-Explain any eight principles of management propounded by Henry Fayol. - .
-(Score-8) - i) Division of work: Work is divided into small task and each task is performed by specialist or trained employee.
-Thus division of work leads to specialisation. - ii) Authority and Responsibility: Authority is the right to give orders and obtain obedience.
-Responsibility is the obligation of the employee to perform the assigned task.
-Fayol suggested that there should be a balance between authority and responsibility. - iii) Discipline:- Discipline is the obedience to organisational rules and employment agreement which are necessary for the smooth working of the organisation. - iv) Unity of command:- According to Fayol, there should be one and only one boss for every individual employee.
-This principle states that every employee should receive orders from and be responsible to only one superior. - v) Unity of Direction:- Each group of activity having the same objective must have one head and one plan.
-This ensures unity of action and co-ordination. - vi) Subordination of individual interest to group interest: According to Fayol the interest of an organisation should take priority over the interest of any one individual employee. - vii) Remuneration of employees: The remuneration system should be fair and equitable to both employees and the organisation.
-The employee should be paid fair wages and at the same time it should be within the paying capacity of the organisation. - viii) Centralisation and Decentralisation:- The concentration of decision making authority is called centralisation, whereas its dispersal among more than one person is known as decentralisation.
-Fayol states that there should be a balance between centralisation and decentralisation.

-15. The change in the attitude of workers towards one another from competition to cooperation is c alled

-Answer:- Mental Revolution/ Co-operation not individualism.

-16. Discuss the scientific management technique of differential piece wage system (Score-3)
+AMAGKA SHIKSHA KEKALA CLASS : AII 14.
+Expla in any eight principles of management propounded by Henry Fayol. .
+(Score-8) i) Division of work:- Work is divided into small task and each task is perform trained employee.
+Thus division of work leads to specialisation. ned by specialist or ii) Authority and Responsibility:- Authority is the right to give orders and Responsibility is the obligation of the employee to perform the assigned task that there should be a balance between authority and responsibility. iii) Discipline:- Discipline is the obedience to organisational rules and empty which are necessary for the smooth working of the organisation. loyment agreement iv) Unity of command :- According to Fayol, there should be one and only individual employee.
+This principle states that every employee should receibe responsible to only one superior. • v) Unity of Direction:- Each group of activity having the same objective must one plan.
+This ensures unity of action and co-ordination. have one head and vi) Subordination of individual interest to group interest:- According to Faye organisation should take priority over the interest of any one individual emplo vii) Remuneration of employees: - The remuneration system should be fair and employees and the organisation.
+The employee should be paid fair wages and should be within the paying capacity of the organisation. viii) Centralisation and Decentralisation :- The concentration of decision making centralisation, whereas its dispersal among more than one person is known Fayol states that there should be a balance between centralisation and decentralisation. as decentralisation.
+15. The ch nange in the attitude of workers towards one another from competition to co poperation is called Answ er:- Mental Revolution/ Co-operation not individualism.
+16. Discuss s the scientific management technique of differential piece wage system (Score-3)